PluieElectrique/mediafire-dl/README.md

     ...
   another owner/
     ...
+  conv_file1.jpg
+  ...
 ```
-The `mfdl_summary_[TIMESTAMP].json` file contains the skipped file/folder keys (for which the API returned nothing) and the deleted file keys (for which the API returned data, but the actual file is gone).
+The `mfdl_summary_[TIMESTAMP].json` file contains the skipped file/folder keys (which don't exist) and the deleted file keys (for which the API returned data, but the actual file is gone).

 ## Notes